-During each year of the online program, students take 6 credit hours in the fall, 6 credit hours in the spring and 6 credit hours in the summer semesters.
+During each year of the online program, students take six credit hours in the summer, six credit hours in the spring and six credit hours in the fall semesters.
 If a student needs additional time to complete the dissertation after registering and paying for 60 credit hours, the student then continues to register for one dissertation credit hour per semester for each semester until the dissertation is successfully completed and defended.